Knowledge management: KM technologies

 These categories overlap.
-Workflow, for example, is a significant aspect of a content or document management systems, most of which have tools for developing enterprise portals.
+Workflow, for example, is a significant aspect of content or document management systems, most of which have tools for developing enterprise portals.

-Proprietary KM technology products such as Lotus Notes defined proprietary formats for email, documents, forms, etc. The Internet drove most vendors to adopt Internet formats.
+Proprietary KM technology products such as HCL Notes (Previously Lotus Notes) defined proprietary formats for email, documents, forms, etc. The Internet drove most vendors to adopt Internet formats.
 Open-source and freeware tools for the creation of blogs and wikis now enable capabilities that used to require expensive commercial tools.

 KM is driving the adoption of tools that enable organisations to work at the semantic level, as part of the Semantic Web.
 Some commentators have argued that after many years the Semantic Web has failed to see widespread adoption, while other commentators have argued that it has been a success.

 Knowledge barriers

 Just like knowledge transfer and knowledge sharing, the term "knowledge barriers" is not a uniformly defined term and differs in its meaning depending on the author.
 Knowledge barriers can be associated with high costs for both companies and individuals.

+Knowledge barriers appear to have been used from at least three different perspectives in the literature: